brandonhimpfen/brandonhimpfen.github.io/_pages/datasets.md

 | Countries | List of countries by name. | 193 | .txt, .json | [View on GitHub](https://github.com/brandonhimpfen/countries) |

 <div class="alert alert-success" role="alert">
-  	If you like this project or any of my projects, please consider donating on <a href="https://github.com/sponsors/brandonhimpfen/" class="alert-link">GitHub Sponsor</a> or <a href="https://www.buymeacoffee.com/brandonhimpfen" class="alert-link">Buy Me a Coffee</a>.
+  	If you like any of my datasets, please consider donating on <a href="https://github.com/sponsors/brandonhimpfen/" class="alert-link">GitHub Sponsor</a> or <a href="https://www.buymeacoffee.com/brandonhimpfen" class="alert-link">Buy Me a Coffee</a>.
 </div>